Paklock/HackRF1/Compile-firmware.md

 <img src="img/git_linefeed.png" width="600">

 Open Github Desktop, and click "Open with Github Desktop" from the main page of the repository, under the button "Code".
-Next, create a "build" folder inside of the repository.

 <img src="img/github_clone.png" width="400">

+Finally, create a "build" folder inside of the repository.
+From Github Desktop, just click "Repository / Show in Explorer" and create an empty folder named "build".
+This folder will be used for the compilation output.

 ## Step 3: Prepare the Docker container
 [[img/Kitematic_MChWCyp6g1.png]]